 Process A opens an XSet instance in readonly mode, while process B opens the same XSet with unrestricted access.
-Process A is not allowed to change the fields on the XSet, thus, it cannot cause concurrency problems for process B. Note that process A is still vulnerable to process B causing changes to the XSet, which would result in process A's XSet instance transitioning to the corrupt state when process A tries to read XSet fields.
+Process A is not allowed to change the fields on the XSet, thus, it cannot cause concurrency problems for process B. Note that process A is still vulnerable to process B causing changes to the XSet, which may result in process A's XSet instance transitioning to the corrupt state when process A tries to read XSet fields that the VIM has to obtain from the XAM Storage System.